garethgeorge/backrest/README.md

 #### Manually

-If setting up backrest manually it's recommended to install the binary to `/usr/local/bin` and run it manually.
+If setting up Backrest manually, it is recommended to install the binary to `/usr/local/bin` and run it manually.
 You can also create a launch agent to run it on startup or may run it manually when needed.

 ## Running on Windows